Tyrol: Language distribution

 Tyrol can be subdivided into 5 different language groups.
 In addition to the majority languages such as German and Italian, languages such as Ladin, Cimbrian and Mócheno are also spoken.
 The last three languages are recognized as minority languages.
 These language groups are mostly located in the Trentino-Alto Adige region and are thus promoted and protected by the region.

 The Ladin language is also spoken outside the region in Souramont (Province of Belluno).
 Ladin is considered a Rhaeto-Romance language.

-The Cimbrian language is also used in various linguistic islands (Sette Comuni) outside the region of Trentino-South Tyrol.
+The Cimbrian language is also used in various linguistic islands (Sette Comuni) outside the region of Trentino-Alto Adige/Südtirol.
 The Cimbrian and the Mòcheno languages are considered as upper-Bavarian dialects.

 In Trentino two Romance languages are spoken: Lombard in western valleys, and Venetian in eastern ones; in central Trentino a transitional dialect between the Lombard language and the Venetian language is spoken.

 Dialects

 In the Austrian state of Tyrol, the German language is used by a large majority.
 As in many other regions in German-speaking countries, Tyrol also has its own German-language dialect.
 The Tyrolean dialect comes from the Bavarian language.

 In South Tyrol, the Tyrolean dialect was mixed with a few individual Italian words.
 Due to the difficult accessibility of the valleys in earlier years, many other valleys developed a slightly differentiated dialect compared to the Tyrolean.

 The Ladin language also has no uniform language, so every valley also has a slight difference in Ladinia.